-Tailoring Initial Sampling Strategies for Bayesian Optimization
+Evaluation of Initial Sampling Strategies for Bayesian Optimization Tasks in Material Science

-in Materials Tasks Based on Data Availability

 Abstract

 Compared to traditional experimental designs, Machine Learning-based optimization strategies, such as Bayesian optimization, have shown promising results in materials development tasks.
 Before commencing an optimization task, it is crucial to perform initial sampling to collect preliminary experimental data, which then facilitates the construction of a machine learning model and indicates the subsequent optimization direction.
 Most researchers tend to focus on the model and optimization strategies while overlooking the impact of the initial sampling strategy.